 This is not a replacement Certificate of Incorporation.
 It simply confirms the change of company name and the date it takes effect.
 You must retain this certificate at your registered office address, along with your Certificate of Incorporation.

-Updating bank accounts and stationery, and notifying third parties
+Updating bank accounts, stationery, and third parties

 It is important to update your business bank account details, credit agreements, loans, leases, and any other contracts you may have to reflect the new name.